EvoArt/PERMANOVA.jl/README.md

-# PERMANOVA
+# PerMANOVA

 [![Build Status](https://github.com/EvoArt/Hydra.jl/workflows/CI/badge.svg)](https://github.com/EvoArt/Hydra.jl/actions)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/EvoArt/Hydra.jl?svg=true)](https://ci.appveyor.com/project/EvoArt/Hydra-jl)
 [![Coverage](https://codecov.io/gh/EvoArt/Hydra.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/EvoArt/Hydra.jl)

-PERMANOVA implementation based on the work of [McArdle and Anderson](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/0012-9658%282001%29082%5B0290%3AFMMTCD%5D2.0.CO%3B2).
+PerMANOVA implementation based on the work of [McArdle and Anderson](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/0012-9658%282001%29082%5B0290%3AFMMTCD%5D2.0.CO%3B2).
 This package aims to provide similar functionality to the `adonis2` in the R package [`vegan`](https://cran.r-project.org/web/packages/vegan/index.html).
 Thus, implementation details are more similar to `adonis2` than to the original work by McArdle and Anderson.
 P-values are calculated via permuting of data (not residuals) and calculating sequential sums of squares.
 In keeping with names from mythology, we provide an alias to the `permanova` function :`hydra` the many headed Lernaean Hydra represents the multivariate response data we aim to tackle here.
 Though perhaps Heracles or Iolis (the eventual slayers of the Hydra) would be more apt.

 <img src="https://github.com/EvoArt/Hydra/blob/master/docs/Sargent_Hercules.jpg" alt="drawing" width="400"/>